3DB (Melbourne): Stephanie Deste

-History – post-War era – 1945–1975
+Post World War II era: 1945–1975

 Football

 As from 1950, 3DB provided football commentaries on Saturday and holiday afternoons; then the only times that AFL football was played.
 These broadcasts continued until 1987 when 3DB, as such, ceased to exist.
 Nevertheless, the broadcasting of races always took precedence over the football at 3DB.
 Whenever a race commenced, the station would cross to the racecourse, irrespective of what was happening on the football field.
 (This was also the case at Melbourne's other two racing stations at that time, i.e. 3AR and 3UZ).

 The popularity of football in Melbourne is illustrated by the fact that in 1962, the only station not broadcasting the football was 3AR, then the ABC's classical music station.

 In 1944, a 16-year-old Ron Casey joined 3DB as a turntable operator.
 He was soon promoted to Eric Welch's sporting department.
 Before moving to television, Ron Casey was to broadcast a wide variety of sports including: football, boxing, wrestling, ice hockey, athletics (especially the Stawell Gift), golf and a number of Olympic Games.
 In 1950 Casey, along with George Andrew were the first to broadcast football over 3DB.
 Others involved in DB's football coverage over the years included Sam Loxton, Dennis Cometti, Rex Hunt and, most importantly, Lou Richards who also broadcast at other times, including the Saturday breakfast session.